-Take notice that the annual general meeting (the "Meeting") of the shareholders of Kingfisher Metals Corp. (the "Company") will be virtually held on November 3, 2021, at 10:00 a.m.
+Take notice that the annual general meeting (the "Meeting") of the shareholders of Kingfisher Metals Corp. (the "Company") will be held at the offices of the Company, located at 1710-1050 W. Pender Street, Vancouver, BC, on December 14, 2023, at 10:00 a.m.
 (PST), for the following purposes:

-- 1. To receive the consolidated financial statements of the Company for its fiscal years ended November 30, 2019, and November 30, 2020, and the report of the auditors thereon. - 2.
+- 1. To receive the consolidated financial statements of the Company for its fiscal year ended December 31, 2022, and the report of the auditors thereon. - 2.
 To fix the number of directors for the ensuing year at five (5). - 3.
 To elect directors to hold office until the next shareholders' meeting of the Company. - 4.
 To appoint De Vissser Gray LLP as the auditor of the Company to hold office until the next shareholders' meeting of the Company and to authorize the directors to fix the remuneration to be paid to the auditor. - 5.
 To consider and, if deemed fit, approve an ordinary resolution to confirm the Company's stock option plan, as required annually by the policies of the TSX Venture Exchange. - 6.
 To consider any permitted amendment to or variation of any matter identified in this notice of the Meeting and to transact such other business as may properly come before the Meeting or any adjournment thereof.

 A Management Information Circular ("Information Circular") accompanies and is deemed to form part of this notice of the Meeting.
 The Information Circular contains details of matters to be considered at the Meeting.
-Additional information is also available free of charge on SEDAR at www.sedar.com.
+Additional information is also available free of charge on SEDAR+ at www.sedarplus.ca.